 Water Trap / Filter:

 A Water Trap or Filter is another commercial product like the refrigerated air dryer that is aimed at removing water from your air compressor.
 These are very simple products.
 Air goes in one side and circulates around a bowl before exiting through the center which also usually has a filter element to trap particles.
 The air then exits the water trap.
 As the air circulates around the bowl, the water is supposed to stick to the bowl where it collects in the bottom of the trap which has a drain.
 This product does work, but only if you COOL the air first.
 It will not remove water from hot air when the water is in the form of vapor.
 Your air must be cool before it enters the water trap for it to be effective.
-It also does not catch all of the water so it is common to see these in a series to try to catch as much as possible.
+It will not catch 100% of the water, so it is common to see these in a series to try to catch as much as possible.
 Keep in mind that every one of these filters is a restriction and creates a pressure drop in your air line.
 Powder coating guns do not need a whole lot of cfm so that is not a big deal, but when sandblasting, you want access to all of the air that you have available.
 Alone, these are good enough for using air tools, but when you need really dry air, like when powder coating, sandblasting, or painting, they work best when combined with other methods.
-This is a cheap common water trap that has good reviews and is from a reliable name: Campbell Hausfeld Air Filter
+This is a cheap common water trap that has good reviews and is from a very reliable name: Ingersoll Rand Air Filter

 With a filter like the one linked to above, the bowl is clear so that you can see the water accumulating.
 When the bowl gets full, you must manually drain it with the little knob on the bottom.
 If you fail to drain it, the bowl water will start to feed right back into your air line, so don't forget to keep it drained.